 Machu Picchu Llamas

 During the Inca Empire’s height, llamas were the largest domesticated animals in South America; they were no horse, mules, donkeys, or any other mammals we find now.
-For this reason, the Incas used llamas to transfer food, guano, construction materials, a make possible the expansion of the Inca Empire.
+For this reason, the Incas used llamas to transfer food, guano, construction materials, making possible the expansion of the Inca Empire.

 Their fiber was also widely used for the population’s clothing since Alpaca and Vicuña were reserved only for the royal family.
 Thanks to their ability to adapt to any weather quickly, llamas were taken all over the Incan Empire.

-Llama is a natural inhabitant of the high Andes where the oxygen is low; this is because their blood contains a large amount of hemoglobin, enabling them to absorb the scarce oxygen in the environment.
+Llama is a natural inhabitant of the high Andes where the oxygen is low; their blood contains a large amount of hemoglobin, enabling them to absorb the scarce oxygen in the environment.

-Today you can see around 30 llamas in Machu Picchu, wandering free in the ruins’ terraces, but in Cusco and Puno villages, they are herded and are vital to support the economy of locals.
-Their wool is used to make sweaters, ponchos, and chullos, warm and thick for the Andes’ cold weather.
+Today, you can see around 30 llamas in Machu Picchu, wandering free in the ruins’ terraces.
+Still, in Cusco and Puno villages, they are herded and vital to support the locals’ economy.
+Their wool is used to make sweaters, ponchos, and chullos that are warm and thick for the Andes’ cold weather.

-The Llamas in Machu Picchu are property of the goverment as Machu Picchu is a national park; they are free to go anywhere in the complex; however, the steep Inca stairs will be a natural fence them.
-Machu Picchu Llamas is friendly and sociable; they will often walk among the crowds and stop for selfies driving crazy.
+The Llamas in Machu Picchu are property of the goverment as Machu Picchu is a national park; they are free to go anywhere in the complex; however, the steep Inca stairs will be a natural fence for them.
+Machu Picchu Llamas are friendly and pleasant; they often walk among the crowds and stop for selfies driving crazy to all visitors.

-In the Sanctuary, llamas are inside the protected area; however, they still have natural predators like the Pumas and the Spectacled Bear.
+Llamas are inside the protected area in the Sanctuary of Machu Picchu; however, they still have natural predators like the Pumas and the Spectacled Bears.
 These 2 animals live in the Mountain Clouds forest where Machu Picchu is located.

 FAQs About the Llamas in Machu Picchu.